Zoë Jenny

-Zoë Jenny (born 1974 in Basel, Switzerland) is a Swiss writer.
+Zoë Jenny (born 16 March 1974 in Basel, Switzerland) is a Swiss writer.
 Her first novel, The Pollen Room, was published in German in 1997 and has been translated into 27 languages.
-She lived in London.
-In 2008, she married Matthew Homfray, a British veterinary surgeon and pharmaceuticals consultant.
-Her newest novel, The Sky is Changing, was her first written in English and was published by Legend Press in June 2010.
-She was awarded the Aspekte-Literaturpreis.
+She was awarded the Aspekte-Literaturpreis for The Pollen Room.
+Her novel, The Sky is Changing, was her first written in English and was published by Legend Press in June 2010.
+She has since returned to writing in German, publishing several novels and a children's book.